 Deductibles, Copayments, and Coinsurance in the FEHB Program

 The Guide shows the dollar copayment or coinsurance percentage you must pay for bills of each type.
 In some cases a plan uses both methods of payment for the same benefit, or a different amount depending on which type of provider or prescription drug is involved.
 These amounts and percentages do not take into account deductibles, and can be very misleading.
-A plan that pays all expenses in excess of a deductible of $300 pays none of your bills in a year when your costs are less than $300, and only half in a year in which your costs reach $600.
+A plan that pays all expenses more than a deductible of $300 pays none of your bills in a year when your costs are less than $300, and only half in a year in which your costs reach $600.

 In most cases, our entries are the same as those given in the plan brochures.
 Unfortunately, the reimbursement structure for many plans is so complicated that there is no simple way to present or compare these payments, even organized by type of expense.
 For example, some plans vary your hospital copayment based on how many days you stay as a patient, and while some use dollar copayments others use percentage coinsurance.
-Therefore, unless you are quite confident as to a high level of spending in a particular category, and are willing to compare several plan brochures carefully, do not rely on cost sharing details to inform your decision.

-The High Deductible and Consumer-Driven plans' copayments are particularly subject to confusion because they change by expenditure level.
+The High Deductible and Consumer-Driven plans' copayments are particularly confusing because they change by expenditure level.
 You start the year with a savings account you can use for any physician, dental, drug, or other expense.
 In addition, just as in all other plans you get complete coverage of a physical exam that will cost hundreds of dollars.
 Your copayment for these expenses is zero.
-If you exhaust the savings account, you pay a substantial deductible.
-After that, you pay a small proportion of hospital and physician costs until you reach the catastrophic limit.
+When you exhaust the savings account, you pay a substantial deductible.
+After that, you pay a small proportion of hospital and physician costs until you reach the catastrophic expense limit.
 So your coinsurance ranges from zero, to 100 percent, to 10 or 15 percent and, once you reach the catastrophic limit, back to zero.
 The purpose of this is to give you incentives for careful decisions on medical spending.
 However, these plans' designs make it very difficult to estimate your costs.